 I love using WordPress for my sites as it’s very easy to install, easy to use, easy to maintain, easy to customize and easy to update.
 I have been struggling however with changing the language of a WordPress installation.
 Until I found the trick I’ll show below.

 I maintain dozens of websites, all of them using the great WordPress package.
 On my own webserver, I run an installation of Installatron, which is a great tool to easily install software packages on a webhosting account.
-As I already paid for Installatron and I’m very keen on my SEO, I don’t want to have the Installatron Branding, which includes an outgoing link, on every page of every WordPress site I run.
-So here’s how to remove it.
+As I already paid for Installatron and I’m very keen on my SEO, I don’t want to have… Continue reading Remove Installed by Installatron from WordPress

 I’ve got a nice menu on the right with pages and (post) categories.
 I regard my Coppermine photo album as fixed content of my website and therefore as a page.
 But how to add this as a page in WordPress?Â